The Purpose of Ministry

 I Cor 4:1-2.

-He was telling them that the functioning of their ministry
+He was telling them that the functioning (well done) of their

-(His image and likeness) in their lives.
-Therefore, the real
+likeness) in their lives.
+Therefore, the real and lasting

-and lasting reward was in what they had BECOME as a result.
+reward was in what they had become as a result.
+“Thou

-in being obedient to the outworking of the ministry He has
+for our “faithfulness” in being obedient to the

 Thus, discovering and coming into the full expression of